howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_6.md

 [^ Back to top](lesson_6.md#what-you-will-learn)

 ## Get a user
-We need to create a function that will return the _user_key_ of a given username and password.
+We need to create a function that will return the user reference of a given username and password.
 Create a `tests/UserTest.php`
 ```
 project/